paragliding training center

 View west near launch.
 There are countless fingers running out from the crest on the west face of these mountains which would make flying the range with southwest winds difficult because of turbulence.
 There are no roads running along the west face – you will have miles of hiking if you land on this side of the range.

 Max Montgomery launching from Torrey Paso launch.
 The launch is not sheer in front so pilots can safely abort a run.
-Buzz Nelson did a lot of gardening to improve the launch area for us.
-When thermic conditions were present, Buzz and Max proved that pilots can get away to the west and northwest, even getting to the thermal goldmines in the Potrillo Volcanic Field (15) miles northwest of the range.
-Photo by Buzz.
+Steve Crye did a lot of gardening to improve the launch area for us.
+When thermic conditions were present, Steve and Max proved that pilots can get away to the west and northwest, even getting to the thermal goldmines in the Potrillo Volcanic Field (15) miles northwest of the range.
+Photo by Steve.